 For that reason, Hatch adds: “Your business should be posting on Twitter at least 5 times each day, but if you can post up to 20 times a day, that’s usually even better.””

 It’s easy to fall into the trap of polishing your social media presence.
 Sure, you want to remain professional–but not at the risk of sounding like a robot.

-Alan Gruntz of BarkleyREI agrees: “The biggest mistake I see is when brands appear too stiff and corporate on Twitter.”
+Alan Gruntz of BarkleyREI explains: “The biggest mistake I see is when brands appear too stiff and corporate on Twitter.”

 “If something looks like an ad – whether it is or not – Twitter users are less likely to click on it.
 Don’t be afraid to post tweets, images and memes that are goofy, snarking and a bit off-brand.
 Twitter is the place a brand can be rewarded for showing it can have a bit of fun.”